kuba00030/Day-Flow-Organizer/README.md

   ![Screenshot (536)](https://github.com/kuba00030/Day-Flow-Organizer/assets/83354878/18e783f2-482a-4466-9024-6889c1907f83)
 - Enter the data and confirm it by using the button that will automatically change its style if the form is validated.
   ![Screenshot (537)](https://github.com/kuba00030/Day-Flow-Organizer/assets/83354878/903977c1-9808-4d4b-acfd-2328fed62291)
-- To edit or delete a specific note, double-click on it to view its information and then edit or delete it.
+- To edit or delete a specific note, click on it to view its information and then edit or delete it.
 It is also possible to edit the order of displayed notes.
-To do this, grab the selected note and move it to the desired position.
+To do this, grab the 'drag indicator' located on the right side next to the note title and move it to the desired position.

 ## Calendar